 4. Post-Frost Care & The End of Dormancy

 If some of the branches are affected by frost, you can prune them back in spring or when the weather gets warmer.
-When left frozen, the stems might rot and might eventually affect the whole plant.
+When left frozen, the stems might rot and that could eventually affect the whole plant.

 After winter is over, replant your desert roses into a nice, nutrient-rich adenium soil mix.
-And remember not to over-pot (plant them in a too large pot).
+And remember not to over-pot (that is, plant them in a much bigger pot than they actually need).
 Give them a comfortable pot to live in and lots of sunlight gradually.

 Warm & Happy Desert Roses